 To help you make these cookies successfully, please read our Top Tips section further below before you start.

-If you'd like another easy-to-make cookie recipe like these chocolate shortbreads, try these peanut butter chocolate chip cookies or these award-winning condensed milk cookies.
+If you'd like another easy-to-make cookie recipe like these chocolate shortbreads, try these peanut butter chocolate chip cookies or these condensed milk cookies.

 Key ingredient notes and substitutions